chibisov/drf-extensions/docs/index.md

 In the above example, the result of the `get()` view will be cached for 15 minutes.

-If you don't specify `cache_timeout` argument then value from `REST_FRAMEWORK_EXTENSIONS` settings will be used.
+If you don't specify `timeout` argument then value from `REST_FRAMEWORK_EXTENSIONS` settings will be used.
 By default it's `None`, which means "cache forever".
 You can change this default in settings:

     REST_FRAMEWORK_EXTENSIONS = {
         'DEFAULT_CACHE_RESPONSE_TIMEOUT': 60 * 15